St. Anthony High School (New Jersey): Non-Public B

 With a 61–49 win in the 2011 Tournament of Champions over Plainfield High School, the St. Anthony team completed a 33–0 undefeated season, won its 11th Tournament of Champions and was recognized by USA Today with its fourth national championship.
-The programs 27 NJSIAA state group titles are the most of any school in the state.
+The program's 27 NJSIAA state group titles are the most of any school in the state.

 St. Anthony produced over 150 players to Division I basketball programs, all on full scholarships.
 Hurley has coached five first-round NBA draft picks, including his own son, Bobby Hurley.

 In popular media

 His team has been the subject of the book titled The Street Stops Here and a 2010 documentary film based on the book.
 That year, documentary crews captured the entire season as the Friars finished the season as the #1 team in the country.

 Girls' basketball

-The 1984 girls basketball team won the Non-Public Group B state championship, defeating Wildwood Catholic High School by a score of 59-46 in the tournament final.
+The 1984 girls basketball team won the Non-Public Group B state championship, defeating Wildwood Catholic High School by a score of 59–46 in the tournament final.